 Under NC DWI laws, you have the right to refuse a breath test.
 However, be aware that if you refuse the breath test that your license can be automatically immediately suspended for 30 days.
 You’ll then be able to have a DMV hearing.
 If you’re under 21, prosecutors can convict you just for smelling like you’ve been drinking even if you refuse a breath test.

 If you refuse a breath test, you may be arrested.
-If you know you’re going to be arrested either way, it might be in your best interest to refuse.
+Also, if you know you’re going to be arrested either way, it might be in your best interest to refuse.
 All the police need is probable cause that you have been drinking to arrest you.
 You’ll want to seek legal advice as soon as possible.
 In order to have quick access to a lawyer, you’ll likely need a DWI bail bond.

 Will I lose my license?

 Under NC DWI laws, your license can be suspended for a month before you’re even convicted of a DWI.
 If you’re found guilty of a first time offense, you can lose your license for a year.
-If it’s your second offense, you can lose your license for four years.
+Also, if it’s your second offense, you can lose your license for four years.
 If you get a third DWI, you can lose your license permanently.

 Will I be fined?